BestTimesToVisit.com Logo

 activity

-Enjoy a relaxing sunset cruise along the Mekong River, watching the city lights twinkle as the sun dips below the horizon.
-Opt for a smaller, local boat for a more intimate experience, and savor the cool evening breeze as you glide past riverside villages.
+Enjoy a relaxing sunset cruise along the Mekong River, witnessing the city skyline transform as the sun dips below the horizon.
+Many cruises offer drinks and snacks, creating a memorable evening.
+Opt for a smaller boat for a more intimate experience.

 Best time: October-April